English & Writing

 • A willingness and an ability to lead.

-The teacher-student relationship is one of the department's greatest strengths.
-Classes are taught by a committed and highly accomplished faculty who are enthusiastic about research and writing and publish frequently but who are particularly devoted to teaching and student development.
-In fact, faculty members have frequently received awards and grants in teaching, literature, creative writing and journalism.
-Small classes, careful advising, individualized instruction, discussion-oriented seminars and writing workshops provide a personal atmosphere for learning.
-Students are encouraged to consult their advisor and teachers frequently and freely.
+English classes are taught by committed and highly accomplished faculty members who are enthusiastic about research and writing, and who are particularly devoted to teaching and student development.
+Small classes, careful advising, individualized instruction, discussion-oriented courses and writing workshops provide a personal atmosphere for learning.
+As a faculty, we strive to create an inclusive and rigorous intellectual community that meets students where they are and offers them support and mentorship in an environment that emphasizes critical thinking, clear and purposeful communication, and collaborative learning.

-Department of English, Writing and Journalism Faculty & Staff
+Department of English and Writing Faculty & Staff

 Undergraduate Major